monitisexchange/PHP-SDK/README.txt

 Copyright (C) 2006-2011, Monitis Inc.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as PHP itself.

 About Monitis